The Mansfield News Journal has an interesting article about the rise of black bear attacks across the United States.

 There are at least tenfold more blacks than grizzlies and browns and the numbers are increasing so a rise in attacks is predictable.
 If there were 900,000 grizzlies roaming around there would be large numbers of bear attacks in comparison to what the blacks are doing.

 It is however important to learn the proper steps to dealing with black bears if you go into their habitat.
 Whereas you should play dead for browns and grizzlies, you should fight black bears.
-We’ll have more on black bears later this week but if you would like to learn more about bear safety click here.
+To learn more about bear safety click here.